Mohr–Mascheroni theorem: Compass equivalence theorem (circle translation)

-The modern compass with its fixable aperture can be used to transfer distances directly, while a collapsible compass cannot.
+The modern compass with its fixable (non-collapsing) aperture can be used to transfer distances directly, while a collapsing compass cannot.
 The compass equivalence theorem states that, while a "modern compass" appears to be a more powerful instrument, it can be simulated with a collapsing compass alone.
 This justifies the use of "fixed compass" moves (constructing a circle of a given radius at a different location) for the proof of this theorem.

 Given points A, B, and C, construct a circle centered at A with the radius B̅C̅, using only a collapsing compass.